aminul7506/StaySafe/README.md

 2. Police can see the reported crime in his area and can veirfy it.
 3. Police can track a thief
 4. Polce can send message to a user or can contact with him/her.
+5. Police can see crimes statistics in his/her area.